harshulsoni/hey/README.md

 Options:
   -n  Number of requests to run.
 Default is 200.
-  -c  Number of requests to run concurrently.
+  -c1 Start range Number of requests to run concurrently.
 Total number of requests cannot
       be smaller than the concurrency level.
 Default is 50.
+  -c2 End range Number of requests to run concurrently.
+Total number of requests cannot
+      be smaller than the concurrency level.
+Default is 50.
-  -q  Rate limit, in seconds (QPS).
+  -cd Difference by which parallel connection increase in each iterations.
+Difference cannot be <=0 -q  Rate limit, in seconds (QPS).
   -o  Output type.
 If none provided, a summary is printed.
       "csv" is the only supported alternative.
 Dumps the response